-How to File IRS 1099-MISC forms without an EIN
+How to File IRS Form 1099-MISC Without an EIN

-Businesses are required by the IRS to issue 1099-MISC forms to individuals and businesses that earn more than $600 for goods and services.
-You will need to gather certain information about the individuals and businesses that contract with you to prepare the 1099-MISC form properly.
-Among this information, you will need to get a business' Employer Identification Number (EIN).
+The Internal Revenue Service (IRS) requires businesses to issue Form 1099-MISC to individuals and businesses that earn more than $600 for goods and services.
+You will need to gather certain information about the individuals and businesses that contract with you to prepare Form 1099-MISC properly.
+Among this information, you will need to get a business's Employer Identification Number (EIN).

-It perhaps is the most important advice.
-It ensures that you have all the information you need to prepare your 1099-MISC forms annually, it is always much easier to get this in advance than it is after you already have started working with them, and not having it can create tax problems for your business.
+The most important advice is to obtain an EIN before issuing payments.
+It ensures that you have all of the information you need to prepare your Form 1099-MISC annually.
+Also, it is easier to get the EIN in advance than it is after you have started working on the form, and not having it can create tax problems for your business.

-If for some reason you do not have an EIN, you still are required to complete the 1099-MISC form if you meet the filing threshold of paying $600 within a year.
-Turbotax advises making a formal request to the subcontractor for his EIN before the end of the tax year in question.
-If you still don't have the EIN by the deadline to file the 1099-MISC, leave the identification number box empty, but still submit the report to the IRS.
+If for some reason you do not have an EIN, you still are required to complete the 1099-MISC if you meet the filing threshold of paying $600 within a year.
+Turbotax advises making a formal request to the subcontractor for their EIN before the end of the tax year in question.
+If you still don't have the EIN by the filing deadline, leave the identification number box empty, but still submit the report to the IRS.

 The IRS will send a notice stating that the number is missing, and this must be sent along with a backup withholding notice and W-9 form to the subcontractor.
 It notifies the subcontractor that he will be subject to withholding until he submits his identification number.